-Since replacing Riley on the HEAT bench seven years ago, Spoelstra has seen the expectations for his team change dramatically from the time he was appointed head coach until now.
+Since replacing Riley on the HEAT bench nine years ago, Spoelstra has seen the expectations for his team change dramatically from the time he was appointed head coach until now.
 When he inherited the head coaching reins in 2008 he was given the task of improving a young team that had been ravaged by injuries the previous season and had won just 15 games.
 Two years later, after the summer of 2010 in which Miami re-signed Dwyane Wade and acquired All-Stars LeBron James and Chris Bosh, he found himself coaching a highly-talented, veteran group that was the most scrutinized team in the NBA.
 Throughout his tenure he has remained a steadying influence for his team and its paid huge dividends in return.
 Spoelstra has proven up to the challenge as he has guided them to a pair of NBA Championships, four-straight Eastern Conference Championships and four consecutive trips to the NBA Finals.
 When the HEAT defeated Indiana in the 2014 Eastern Conference Finals they became the just the third franchise in NBA history to make four consecutive NBA Finals appearances, joining the Celtics and Lakers.
 It also made them just one of 10 franchises in the four major North American sports leagues to make four consecutive trips to the league championship.
 Individually, Spoelstra became just the fourth head coach in NBA history to lead his team to four consecutive Finals appearances joining Red Auerbach, K.C.
 Jones and Pat Riley.